gaultier/blog/how_this_blog_is_made.md

 It is also straightforward to adapt this code to generate other formats, e.g. Latex (if you enjoy pain), etc.

-As previously mentioned this is where doing static syntax highligting could take place.
+As previously mentioned this is where doing static syntax highlighting could take place.

 The only things to watch for are: